frederic-perez/Good-Programming-Practices/README.md

 - From _C++Now 2017_, Kris Jusiak's “Towards Painless Testing" [(video)](https://www.youtube.com/watch?v=NVrZjT5lW5o) (published on Jun 13, 2017)

+## On bugs

+Since the cost of fixing a bug soars depending on how far in the software development life cycle it is found.
+We should then try to locate them as sooner as possible.

+Some of the most nefararious bugs we might find are [heisenbug](https://en.wikipedia.org/wiki/Heisenbug)s and those caused by code with undefined behavior.

 ### First and foremost: Compilers and static analyzers are our friends

 #### Compilers, not compiler